punkish/punkish/entries/S/SP/SPE/Spectrophotometer/index.md

 stars      :
 ---

 Spectrophotometry is the quantitative measurement of the reflection or transmission properties of a material as a function of wavelength.
 Light from a white light source is split into its components by a monochromator such as a diffraction grating or a prism and directed to an exit slit.
-Beyond the slit, the selected light color passes through a cuvette holding the test sample and falls on a photo-receptor that allows calculating the absorbance (I<sub>1</sub> - I<sub>0</sub>).
+Beyond the slit, the selected light color passes through a cuvette holding the test sample and falls on a photo-receptor that allows calculating the absorbance via the Lambert-Beer equation <span class="fauxcode">A = -Log<sub>10</sub>(I<sub>1</sub>/I<sub>0</sub>)</span>.

+<i><b>Note:</b> The first version of the spectrophotometer was made by Ashish and Ravi with help from GN and I. Shirish, Praveen and Ankush provided valuable advice.</i>

 <figure>
     <img src="spectro.png">